edwinacunav/hiddenchest/README.md

 # HiddenChest

 HiddenChest is a project based upon mkxp developed by Ancurio.
-It should let you play RGSS based games on a 800 * 608 resolution by default, but you might change it before compiling it if deemed necessary.
+It should let you play RGSS based games on a 800 * 608 resolution or higher by default, but you might change it before compiling it if deemed necessary.

-After you have finished compiling the binary executable, you should also open the MapCustomResFixes.rb (for RMXP games) text file with a text editor like Notepad++ or change its file extension to txt if you plan to use Windows Notepad application.
+After you have finished compiling the binary executable, you should also open the MapCustomResFixes0 (for RMXP or RMVX games) text file with a text editor like Notepad++ or change its file extension to txt if you plan to use Windows Notepad application.
 On Linux distributions you can use your favorite text editor, for KDE GUI based systems Kate or KWrite should be fine.
 Once you have opened it copy its contents and paste them in the script editor below Scene_Debug and before Main scripts.

-The Sprite#mirror_y alias Sprite#flip_y method has been added!
+The `Sprite#mirror_y` alias `Sprite#flip_y` method has been added!

-Except for the increased window resolution the Y axis flip features, many additional keys you can press, and a bug fix, everything remains the same as in the original mkxp project.
+Except for the several scripting tools, the window openness options, the increased window resolution, the Y axis flip features, many additional keys you can press, and a bug fix, retains much of the original mkxp project.

 mkxp Documentation is still valid so do not forget to check it out!